expo/react-native-action-sheet/README.md

 `showSeparators`: (boolean; optional; default: false): Show separators between items.
 On iOS, separators always show so this prop has no effect.

+`separatorStyle`: (View.propTypes.style; optional): Modify the look of the separators rather than use the default look.

 ## Try it out

 Try it in Expo: https://expo.io/@community/react-native-action-sheet-example